 The late 1930s saw the eruption of several short-term dance fads.
-In the U.S., the energetic Shag from South Carolina became popular in 1936, then the next year the Big Apple, also from South Carolina, became an even bigger hit, in 1937 to 38.
+In the U.S., the energetic Shag from South Carolina became popular in 1936, then the next year the Big Apple, also from South Carolina, became an even bigger hit, in 1937 and 38.
 Dancers formed a circle of couples and danced a wide variety of "hot" steps and figures, prompted by a caller.
 To quote a 1937 description of the Big Apple, "It is often spoken of as a round square dance."
 The Big Apple was not one set choreography.
 In fact, no two descriptions were alike.
 There were many regional versions, and even within one group, the caller would prompt it differently each time.
 In England, the Lambeth Walk became a huge fad in 1938, followed by the Palais Glide the same year.
 Both dances also had some degree of success in the U.S. and Europe.

-Today, we like to believe that everyone was doing Lindy and jitterbug swing dancing during the 1930s, but the fact is that outside a few specialized venues, most Americans were not aware of swingout-style dancing until the very end of the 1930s, when Americans started to see some Lindy hop and jitterbug in Hollywood films.
+Today, we like to believe that everyone was doing Lindy and jitterbug swing dancing during the 1930s, but the fact is that outside a few specialized venues, most Americans were not aware of swingout-style dancing until the end of the 1930s, when Americans started to see some Lindy hop and jitterbug in exhibitions and Hollywood films.
 In the early 1940s, during World War II, American soldiers and sailors exchanged dances in their time off.
 Many white dancers had started to hear about swing dancing, and some had seen it at the movies, and they finally had a chance to learn it during the war, perhaps from fellow African Americans.
-Thus Lindy and jitterbug-style swing dancing finally started to take off in the mid to late 1940s.
+Thus Lindy and jitterbug-style swing dancing finally started to take off in the mid and late 1940s.

 A musicians union strike had succeeded in raising fees, which was good for the musicians, but it made big bands unaffordable.
 The 1944 Federal Cabaret Tax of up to 30% on venues with dancing further hampered the Swing Era dance boom.
 And the new sound of bebop cool jazz was undanceable.
 Those changes resulted in a shift from dance bands to performances in night clubs and bars, for a seated audience.